 A routine is great for mama and baby too.
 As you move baby into a gentle routine, your schedules can coordinate and naturally play off one another.

 For example, I got ready for bed around my little ones’ evening routine and late night “dream feed.”
-I show you a sample of exactly what a baby routine looks like in my free download, “First Month Newborn Schedule.”
-It’s in my free resource library, and you can get the password at the bottom of this post!
+I give you my best bedtime ideas in my free download, “My Top 6 Newborn Sleep Tips.”
+It’s in my free resource library, and you can get the password here:

 I also recommend cloth (washable) nursing pads for night time.
 I used disposable during the day, but at night the cloth ones were way more comfortable.
 It helped not to wake up with a wet top when my breasts were still adjusting to nursing.